Gunpowder-MC/Gunpowder/README.md

 Includes a bunch of commands and miscellaneous features that don't belong to any specific module.

 ##### Commands
+ - /flight
- - /flight - Allows toggling a player's ability to fly.
+    - Allows toggling a player's ability to fly.
+ - /god
- - /god - Makes a player invulnerable
+    - Makes a player invulnerable
+ - /hat
- - /hat - Allows a player to place the item in their hand on their head
+    - Allows a player to place the item in their hand on their head
+ - /head
- - /head - Gives a player another player's head
+    - Gives a player another player's head
+ - /heal
- - /heal - Heals a player
+    - Heals a player
+ - /speed
- - /speed - Allows a player's walking and or flying speed to be changed
+    - Allows a player's walking and flying speed to be changed
+ - /tps
- - /tps - Prints the server's current tick rate in ticks per second
+    - Prints the server's current tick rate in ticks per second

 ## License
 This mod is available under the [MIT license](LICENSE).